AndrasKovacs/staged/demo/README.md

 -----

-### Comparison to the preprint
+### Comparison to the paper

-- The preprint has a countable hierarchy of universes at each stage, closed under pi and sigma types and natural numbers.
+- The paper has a countable hierarchy of universes at each stage, closed under pi and sigma types and natural numbers.
 In contrast, the demo here has type-in-type, and does not have sigma types.
 Type-in-type makes implementation much easier, and allows us to lambda-encode a variety of type formers (without dependent elimination).
 We can also encode unit and sigma types, without eta-rules, but this is sufficient for examples.
-- The preprint writes splicing as `~t`, while the demo has it as `[t]`.
+- The paper writes splicing as `~t`, while the demo has it as `[t]`.
 The latter is much easier to parse and print than the paper's notation, and it's not much more verbose.
 Unfortunately, `[_]` is not viable in the paper because it's already severely overloaded there.

 ### Notes on implementation